LeLunZ/AWS-timetracking-automated-csv/Readme.md

 If you worked with Git Repos, you can add all the git logs as your Remark/summary.
 Create an empty folder and put all your git log files in there.
-To get the files run this, in every git repo you have worked in:
+To get the log files run this for every git repo you have worked in:

-`git log --all --pretty=format:'%ai,%s' --author=GitName > log.csv`
-(instead of GitName use your Git username)
+`./gitlog.sh <pathToGitRepo>`
+if you don't input a path it will use the current directory.
+As output you get a file named something like log_export_*.csv.

-Now move all log.csv into one folder.
-And specify the folder while the program is running:
+Move all of them into a single folder.

+Specify the folder while the program is running:

 ![](./img/Screen%20Shot%202021-11-30%20at%2015.40.42.png)